microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag.md

 		}
 	)
 }
-Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag -EdiscoveryCaseId $ediscoveryCaseId -EdiscoveryReviewSetId $ediscoveryReviewSetId -EdiscoveryReviewSetQueryId $ediscoveryReviewSetQueryId -BodyParameter $params
+Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag -EdiscoveryCaseId $ediscoveryCaseId -EdiscoveryReviewSetId $ediscoveryReviewSetId -EdiscoveryReviewSetQueryId $ediscoveryReviewSetQueryId -BodyParameter $params
 ```

-This example shows how to use the Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag Cmdlet.
+This example shows how to use the Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS